 By 37Design |

-How to Upload Photos to WordPress from Your iPhone Without Jetpack (2026)
+Upload Photos to WordPress Without Jetpack: 6 iPhone Methods (2026)

 I run about 20 self-hosted WordPress sites for clients.
 Not a single one has Jetpack installed.
 It's a fine plugin for some people, but for my use case it's too heavy, and I don't like connecting client sites to WordPress.com infrastructure when I don't have to.